Rome as a hot favourite detour destination for seasoned travelers

 Theatre of Marcellus is an ancient open-air theatre in Rome with Corinthian columns.

 Capitoline Hill is one of the Seven Hills of Rome.
 It contains ancient ground-level ruins with by Medieval and Renaissance palaces that surround a piazza.
+It can definitely be consider for a must do hotspot in Rome as a hot favourite detour destination for seasoned travelers.

 St. Peter’s Basilica is an Italian Renaissance church in Vatican City and the papal enclave within the city of Rome.
 It is the largest church in the world.